 Types of Social Security Benefits for Which You May Qualify

-The Social Security Administration SA offers two programs.
+The Social Security Administration (SSA) offers two programs.

 Supplemental Security Income (SSI)